jeffreylindsey/AdventOfCode2024/README.md

 like my code for figuring out the complete order of pages is incorrect.

 In debugging my code, I discovered that the sequence of pages defined by the input appears to be circular.
-So my approach of creating a definitive linear sequence is not working.
+So my approach of trying to create a linear sequence just won't work.
 Time for a different approach.

+Taking the first approach I described earlier, that one also passes with the sample, but not with the input.
+I'm struggling to debug this because I don't know what case is going wrong.
+I'll have to revisit this another day.